Daksh-knows/blog/README.md

 This project is open source and available under the MIT License.

-## Acknowledgments

-Thanks to everyone who tested the application and provided feedback.
-Special thanks to the open source community for the amazing tools and libraries that made this project possible.

 ## Contact

 If you have any questions or suggestions, feel free to reach out or open an issue on GitHub.